Youth Therapeutic Mentoring

 - need to modify behavior patterns that are destructive to your home environment?

 If you answered “yes” to any one of the above statements, then your child could benefit from our Therapeutic Mentoring Program.
-By being a role model and providing a trusting relationship, the mentor helps your child overcome obstacles, set limits and reach goals.
+This intensive service focuses on the areas of challenge your child has.
+With the support and guidance of our professional staff, you and your child will develop interventions and skills to help your child succeed.

 How It Works